 The long-anticipated Memorial Reception honoring the life and legacy of Dr. J. C. Willke was held on Tuesday evening in Washington, DC, and it was a marvelous event—a who’s who of the movement attending!
-Jack’s death left an enormous hole in my heart and I can’t tell you how good it was to fellowship with those who knew Jack and his monumental contribution to the pro-life movement.
-Sharing cherished memories with one another helped me find closure as I’m sure it did for others who loved him and Barbara.
-My profound gratitude and thanks to everyone who was able to attend.
+Jack’s death left an enormous hole in our hearts,so we can’t tell you how good it was to fellowship with those who knew Jack and his monumental contribution to the pro-life movement.
+Sharing cherished memories with one another helped us find closure as we’re sure it did for others who loved him and Barbara.
+Our profound gratitude and thanks to everyone who was able to attend.

 Cincinnati Right to Life added this brief tribute encompasses highlights of Dr. Willke’s and his beloved wife, Barbara’s legendary lives and contributions to the Culture of Life.

-Since Jack was beloved by the grassroots pro-life movement and he loved them back, I thought it would be appropriate to invite pro-life organizations to help sponsor this event.
-I can say with certainty that Jack was aware of each and every group and admired their pro-life work.
+Since Jack was beloved by the grassroots pro-life movement and he loved them back, We thought it would be appropriate to invite pro-life organizations to help sponsor this event.
+We can say with certainty that Jack was aware of each and every group and admired their pro-life work.
 Thank you one and all.